Authenticating Requests

 - click on Account in the side navigation bar

-- enter the Domain, Entity id, Single Sign-On URL and X.509 certificate of your SAML identity provider in the SAML section.
+- enter the Entity id, Single Sign-On URL and X.509 certificate of your SAML identity provider in the SAML section.

 If you are using Google Worskpace, the typical configuration would be: